Laughter lingered in the cold night air,

 Toasts were made and glasses filled,

 For the struggle won, for all those killed,

-Who fought for us, for our right to be.
+Who died for freedom, the right to be.

 Like drums of gods in victory songs,